Here’s how the return of D.J. Reed and Colby Parkinson could help the Seahawks

-RENTON — The Seahawks’ “Bonus Monday’’ practice, which marked their return to the field following last week’s bye, also meant the team’s first look at two intriguing players — defensive back D.J.
+RENTON — The Seahawks’ “Bonus Monday’’ practice, which marked their return to the field following their bye week, also meant the team’s first look at two intriguing players — defensive back D.J.
 Reed and tight end Colby Parkinson.

 Each had been on the non-football injury list after suffering injuries in workouts during the summer — Parkinson a broken foot and Reed a pec injury.

-Each can now practice for three weeks before either being activated to the 53-player roster or put on injured reserve.
+Each can now practice for three weeks before either can be activated to the 53-player roster or put on injured reserve.

-Reed and Parkinson were the only players on various lists who returned on Monday, with the team for now not making any moves with the likes of second-round pick Darrell Taylor or running back Rashaad Penny, who remain on the NFI and physically unable to perform lists, respectively.
+Reed and Parkinson were the only players on various lists who returned Monday, with the team for now not making any moves with the likes of second-round draft choice Darrell Taylor or running back Rashaad Penny, who remain on the NFI and physically unable to perform lists, respectively.

 Reed was claimed off waivers from the 49ers in August.
 San Francisco hinted that Reed might have to miss the entire season, appearing to hope they could squeeze him through waivers and onto injured reserve to open up a roster spot.
-Instead, the Seahawks claimed him, and Reed may now be able to help add depth in the secondary this season.
+Instead, the Seahawks claimed him, and Reed might now be able to help add depth in the secondary this season.

-Carroll noted that Reed, a fifth-round pick in 2018, has played all over the secondary.
-On Monday, he was vague about where the Seahawks may use him.
+Carroll noted that Reed, a fifth-round choice in 2018, has played all over the secondary.
+On Monday, Carroll was vague about where the Seahawks might use him.

-But Reed may make the most sense serving as backup nickel to Ugo Amadi and as depth at the safety spots, especially with veteran Lano Hill continuing to deal with a back issue and Carroll hinting Monday he may be out for the long term.
+But Reed might make the most sense serving as backup nickel to Ugo Amadi and as depth at the safety spots, especially with veteran Lano Hill continuing to deal with a back issue and Carroll hinting Monday he might be out for the long term.

 “He’s played free safety, corner and nickel,’’ Carroll said of Reed.
 “And so, we’re going to utilize that background to figure out where it fits best for us and so we took a look at him in a couple spots today.’’

-Parkinson, a fourth-round pick in 2020 out of Stanford, suffered a Jones fracture in his foot in June.
+Parkinson, a fourth-round choice in 2020 out of Stanford, suffered a Jones fracture in his foot in June.

 Seattle already has four tight ends on its active roster — Greg Olsen, Will Dissly, Jacob Hollister and Luke Willson — so the team is able to be patient with Parkinson.